zhol0777/is-this-good/LUBRICANTS.md

 Lubricant recommendations are a soft science leaning towards parroting old wives’ tales than  hard reproducibility.
 Here, I parrot old wives tales, but try to provide some justification for them.

+* To reduce stem-housing friction, you want a good oil or grease with PTFE (commonly known as Teflon), which will do the most to reduce friction between your switch stem and switch housing.
+  * To make the feel of the lube's improvements last, you want your grease to have some quality chemical binders so the mix of grease and oil does not separate over time.
+* To reduce spring vibration (commonly heard of as 'ping') and dampen the stabilizer wire from ticking against the stabilizer stem, you want a thick grease to stop it either from vibrating (for springs) or from hitting plastic so loudly (for stabilizer wires).

 ## A quick reference

 ### Compatability